generateme/cljplot/INTERNALS.md

 * `series` - to wrap list into the vector
 * `add-serie` - to add serie at given lattice position (default [0,0])
-* `add-series` - to concat to lists
+* `add-series` - to concat two lists
-* `add-multi` - helper for layered chart creation (you can create different configurations from a lists)
+* `add-multi` - helper for layered chart creation (you can create different configurations from lists)
 * `lattice` - to create faceted view (lattices can be layered over)

 ### Extents